Credit One Bank Wander® Card review: Earn travel rewards with fair credit

 Current welcome offer

-The Credit One Bank Wander Card is currently offering 10,000 bonus points after you spend $1,000 on eligible purchases in your first 90 days as a cardholder.
+The Credit One Bank Wander Card is currently offering 10,000 bonus points after spending $1,000 in the first 90 days, redeemable for a $100 statement credit, gift cards or travel.
 These points are worth 1 cent each, giving this bonus a value of $100 if you redeem for a statement credit, gift cards or travel.

 On the other hand, the card’s bonus is low compared to the offers you’ll find on most of the travel and rewards cards available at this price level (and even compared to most no-annual-fee travel cards).
 While those cards may be out of reach with only a fair credit score, their bonuses — often at least double the value of the Wander card’s — may make them worth waiting for as you work to improve your score.